IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/instruction-following.md

 All tasks listed for each track are mandatory.

 ### Languages
 English for ASR, monolingual SQA, ACHAP, and S2TSUM, and English -> German, Italian, Chinese for S2TT, multilingual SQA, ACHAP, and S2TSUM.
+English -> German, Chinese for the SURPRISAL.

 **IMPORTANT!** The results can be submitted for some or all language directions.
 {: .notice--info}